October 18, 2022

 Supplemental Systems

 If you have an exceptionally small building to heat and cool, a supplemental system may help keep the building comfortable at a fraction of the cost.
 For example, a small space heater can provide temporary heating to a room that’s unusually cold.
 Window-unit or portable air conditioners can provide good cooling during the summer if you have a central HVAC system and don’t want to cool the entire building.
 It’s important to know that in small buildings, these supplemental systems will likely have a big impact on the temperature of the building as a whole.
-Therefore, Beltway Air Conditioning & Heating recommends considering a more permanent solution if you’re having to frequently rely on these supplemental options.
+Therefore, Beltway Air Conditioning, Heating, & Plumbing recommends considering a more permanent solution if you’re having to frequently rely on these supplemental options.

 A Note About Ceiling Fans